MArhamAA1422/b6-learning/general-basics.md

 generate big string (using hash) for user data => send it to browser as cookie => compare (hash) further data

+### Session, Cookie

+Cookie contains session id, gets saved in computer file.
+Can be short/long.

+### Token

+token = temporary password + limited access to your data

+example: OAuth, OpenID, JWT

+### Session Vs Token

+Session:
+- only client and server, no third party, so may not standard
+- grant access to all information available
+- Cookie HTTP header

+Token:
+- follow a standard (interoperability) as many parties are involved and may not trust each other
+- some tokens tend not to need a session on the server
+- limited lifetime
+- grands access to only a subset of the data
+- Authorization HTTP header
+- common for mobile apps

 ### JWT

 generate Refresh token based on user data, then generate Access token and send it to client (say, React app)